 window.addEventListener('load', ensureCriticalAssetsCached);

-Status: ❌ Not Supported
+Status: Not supported

-• ❌ Background Sync API - Not implemented
+- Background Sync API

-• ❌ Periodic Background Sync - Not available
+- Periodic Background Sync

-Sync when app is open:
+Workaround: Sync when the app is open:

 window.addEventListener('online', async () => {